maxbechtold/tv-password-helper/README.md

 ### On the command line
 Run `gradlew installDist` to get a portable installation in `build/install`.
 You can copy it to any system which has a JRE (11 or later) and run the app with the batch script in `bin/`

+## Limitations
+This tool is far from perfect, see the Issues for shortcomings or bugs.
+For now, it supports the English Netflix keyboard layout (qwerty).
+Further layouts/languages might be added in the future, and also other popular TV apps.

+## Warning
+Passwords are sensitive data, so you should actually not trust this tool - you can however check the source code and see that the following is true
+- it will not store or expose your passwords
+- it will not use the passwords in any way

+Also keep in mind
+- it says nothing about the security or quality of your passwords, just estimates their input effort
+- it might suggest passwords too simple to be of any use - it's up to you to decide if you want to use the proposed password